bgh-github/streamlink-handoff/README.md

 The so-called 'native messaging host' is the local app/program/binary that interfaces with the browser extension.

-For Streamlink Handoff, a major goal here was to create the most generic and simple reference implementations possible, with little to no external dependencies.
+For Streamlink Handoff, a major goal here was to create the most generic and minimal reference implementations possible, with little to no external dependencies.

 On Linux this is acheieved through a Bash shell script, and on Windows a PowerShell script called via a Batch file wrapper.